Training for your first half-marathon is equal parts exciting, intimidating, and incredibly rewarding.

 How Long Does It Take to Train for a Half Marathon?

-We have an entire article devoted to the topic where you can calculate the time you will need to prepare.
-Click here to estimate your half-marathon training time!
+We have an entire guide devoted to the topic, where you can calculate the time you will need to prepare.
+Click here to estimate your half-marathon training time.

 Lace up those running shoes, and let’s get training!